Maltese passport: Criticism

 The scheme has often come under fire for being a fraudulent scheme where the Maltese Government sells EU citizenship to anyone willing to pay the price, legitimately or illegally, to the detriment of the Maltese people and the European Union as a whole.
 Many who were granted a Maltese passport were found to be large-scale international criminals with ties to money laundering in multiple countries.
 The background checks performed on those willing to pay for citizenship have been criticized as being almost non-existent.

 Although the scheme is leaving money in the Maltese economy, it is doing so at the expense of the average Maltese citizen, as the Golden Passport scheme is partly responsible for the enormous inflation of the Maltese Housing Index since its introduction.
 This phenomenon occurs because passport applicants are required to purchase or rent a property in Malta in order for the passport to be granted.
-Many of these properties have been found to left vacant with the owner in many occasions never even stepping foot in Malta.
+Many of these properties have been found to left vacant with the owner in some occasions never even setting foot in Malta.

-With the contraction of the housing supply playing its part in pushing property prices to record levels, the average Maltese citizen is being priced out.
-With rents also on the increase the island has started to see the prevalence of homelessness, something which before these last few years was non-existent in Malta.
+ECJ Court ruling

+In 2025 the European Court of Justice (ECJ) ruled against the scheme of the Golden Passport, finding Malta's policy made nationality a "mere commercial transaction" and that the "practice does not make it possible to establish the necessary bond of solidarity and good faith between a member state and its citizens, or to ensure mutual trust between member states."
+This ruling was made despite a 2024 judicial opinion by then EU Court of Justice's Advocate-General Anthony Collins (judge) which supported the program and proposed that the court dismissed the case.
+After the 2025 ruling, Malta's Prime Minister Robert Abela defended the scheme, in a statement saying it had earned Malta over €1.4 billion ($1.6 billion) and would rework the system to align with the court's decision.